byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 Note that the word **dev** from the install command `pip3 install --editable ".[dev]"` says that you are installing the package in **development** mode.

-Finally, note that this homework does not use a command line interface (CLI).
+Finally, note that this homework does not use a Command-Line Interface (CLI).
 If you have the energy, you can compare the `pyproject.toml` file for this homework with the one for Project 0 and notice the absence of any reference to CLI in the `.toml` file for this homework.

 ---

 ## 6. Unit Tests for the Union Function
 ### Unit Tests and Integration Tests
-Computer scientists distinguish between two types of tets:
+Computer scientists distinguish between two types of tests:
 - A **unit test** checks whether a _single, small part of the code_ (usually one function) works correctly in isolation.
 - An **integration test** checks whether _multiple parts of the program work together_ as expected.

 Many of you are probably used to thinking about testing in terms of integration tests because that is the kind of testing that has been done in your previous classes: does the code work right or not.
 Like your other classes, passing off projects in CS 236 will use integration tests, but you'll also be required to write _unit tests_.

 It might seem like a pain to write unit tests, but there are three reasons to do so:
-- The unit tests required for this class are designed to help you understand how the mathematical ideas from class relate to the functions you implement in the projects
+- The unit tests in this class are designed to help you connect the mathematical concepts taught in class with the functions you implement in the projects.
-- It is much easier to debug small pieces of code than entire programs.
-Since each project in the class builds on the previous project, you'll end up writing a larger program than many of you have written before, so testing small chunks of the program make sense
+- Debugging small, isolated pieces of code is much easier than debugging an entire program.Since each project in the class builds on the previous project, you'll end up writing a larger program than many of you have written before, so testing small chunks of the program makes sense.
 - It is easier to modify code when you write unit tests because running the unit tests will tell you whether any small change you make introduces a new error.

 Our goal is to have you **write tests before you begin programming**, but we understand that some of you will be in "survivor mode" because of the demands of the semester and, consequently, will write the tests after you've written your code.
 Try your best.